We’ve all been there.

 Consider a concealer, even if you don’t normally wear one.
 Accentuate the cheekbones with blush.
 Be particular about eye and lip liner.
 Remove any little imperfections mascara can sometimes leave.
 A magnifying mirror will be your best friend when you’re proofing your final look.

-Notice the image here – no concealer was used, so her under eye area looks dark.
+Notice the image in this DIY headshot here – no concealer was used, so her under eye area looks dark.
 Also, though she is wearing blush, a little more would have added definition to her cheekbones.

 4. Wardrobe basics